Welcome

 Public necessity arises when a person (including private citizens) intentionally interferes with property to prevent a threat to the community or a significant group.
 The act must be reasonably necessary to avert an imminent public disaster, such as fire, flood, or disease.

-Key Term: Public Necessity A defense to intentional property torts where the defendant acts to protect the public from imminent harm; it is a complete defense, excusing all liability.
+A defense to intentional property torts where the defendant acts to protect the public or a substantial number of people from imminent or serious harm; it is a complete defense, excusing all liability for the trespass and resulting property damage.

 Private Necessity